dataiku/dataiku-contrib/salesforce/README.md

 ![Preview](https://raw.githubusercontent.com/dataiku/dataiku-contrib/master/salesforce/images/listviewurl.png)

+**Salesforce - Report (BETA)**

+Get the results of a Report.

+According to [the documentation](https://developer.salesforce.com/docs/atlas.en-us.api_analytics.meta/api_analytics/sforce_analytics_rest_api_getreportrundata.htm), the report is run immediately and returns the latest summary data for your level of access.

+Two restrictions: the report must be in TABULAR format and must be available with a synchronous API call.

 ## Changelog

 **Version 1.0.0 (2017-06-12)**

 * Enhanced: the SOQL query field is now multi-line
-* More consistency in the namming of the python-connectors
+* More consistency in the naming of the python-connectors

 **Version 0.1.1 "beta 2" (2017-04-18)**

-* Fixed: Schema of the ouput of datasets
+* Fixed: Schema of the output of datasets
 * Enhanced: DSS shows an error when not able to refresh the JSON token (recipe)

 **Version 0.1.0 "beta 1" (2017-04-03)**